 Caitriona Cahir, PhD and a research fellow in the population health sciences division of the Royal College of Surgeons in Ireland in Dublin, suggests that seniors “be provided with concise information resources that describe the purpose of their medication and help them anticipate and recognize adverse drug events and seek appropriate treatment.
 Adverse drug event interviews with a nurse or pharmacist could be incorporated into patient medication reviews as part of a patient’s ongoing pharmacologic care.”

-Inspired Home Care, the top-rated in home care in Algonquin and the surrounding areas, can help as well.
+Inspired Home Care, a Barrington memory care and home care provider throughout the surrounding communities, can help as well.
 Our caregivers provide an observant eye and ear for seniors, to spot any older adult health issues or concerns and report them right away so they can be addressed.
 We also provide medication reminders, to make certain meds are taken exactly when and how prescribed, eliminating missed or doubled doses, which can also cause adverse reactions.